Statute of Rhuddlan: Statute

+The statute was formally repealed by section 1 of, and the schedule to, the Statute Law Revision Act 1887 (50 & 51 Vict. c.
+59).

+Counties

 The Statute of Rhuddlan was issued from Rhuddlan Castle in North Wales, one of the "iron ring" of fortresses built by Edward I to control his newly conquered lands.
 It provided the constitutional basis for the government of what was called "The Land of Wales" or "the king's lands of Snowdon and his other lands in Wales", but subsequently called the "Principality of North Wales".
 The Statute divided the principality into the counties of Anglesey, Merionethshire, Caernarfonshire, and Flintshire, which were created out of the remnants of the Kingdom of Gwynedd in North Wales.
 Flintshire was created out of the lordships of Tegeingl, Hopedale, and Maelor Saesneg.
 It was administered with the Palatinate of Cheshire by the Justiciar of Chester.

 The other three counties were overseen by a Justiciar of North Wales and a provincial exchequer at Caernarfon, run by the Chamberlain of North Wales, who accounted to the Exchequer at Westminster for the revenues he collected.
 Under them were royal officials such as sheriffs, coroners, and bailiffs to collect taxes and administer justice.
 The king had ordered an inquiry into the rents and other dues to which the princes had been entitled, and these were enforced by the new officials.
 At the local level, commotes became hundreds, but their customs, boundaries and offices remained largely unchanged.

-Law in Wales under the statute
+Law

 The Statute introduced the English common law system to Wales, but the law administered was not precisely the same as in England.
 The criminal law was much the same, with felonies such as murder, larceny and robbery prosecuted before the justiciar, as in England.
 The English writs and forms of action, such as novel disseisin, debt and dower, operated, but with oversight from Caernarfon, rather than the distant Westminster.
 However, the Welsh practice of settling disputes by arbitration was retained.
 The procedure for debt was in advance of that in England, in that a default judgment could be obtained.
 In land law, the Welsh practice of partible inheritance continued, but in accordance with English practice: